lilble/kakao-clone-2020/README.md

-# Kokoa clone 2020 - Nomadcoder
+# Kakao-talk clone 2020

-HTML and CSS got so much better!

-asdfasdfadsf
+Only used HTML, CSS